 In Canada, the federal Personal Information Protection and Electronic Documents Act (PIPEDA) regulates the collection, use and disclosure of personal information in the private sector.
 "Personal information" is broadly defined in the Act as any "information about an identifiable individual," whether public or private, with limited exceptions.

-PIPEDA applies to federal works, undertakings and businesses, and to private sector organizations that collect, use or disclose personal information in the course of commercial activities in provinces that do not have substantially similar legislation.
+PIPEDA applies to federal works, undertakings and businesses, and to private sector organizations that collect, use or disclose personal information in the course of commercial activities in provinces that do not have substantially similar legislation and that transfer personal information across provincial or international borders.
 PIPEDA's application to personal employee information is limited to organizations that are federal works, undertakings and businesses.
 Examples of these organizations include:

 - Interprovincial railways